Holly Luyah Dons A Skimpy White Bodysuit, Proudly Shows Off Cellulite On Her Thighs In New Pic

 American Instagram model Holly Luyah — who is popular among her 2.1 million fans for her extreme hourglass figure and beautiful looks — recently took to her page and impressed everyone with her inherent hotness and confidence.

-In the new snap that the model shared with her legions of admirers on Thursday, October 3, the model could be seen sitting on the floor, wearing a skimpy white bodysuit that allowed her to show off her thick thighs as well as a glimpse of her booty.
+In the new snap that the model shared with her legions of admirers on Thursday, October 3, Luyah was sitting on the floor, wearing a skimpy white bodysuit that allowed her to show off her thick thighs as well as a glimpse of her booty.
 The model opted for a full face of makeup and wore her raven-colored tresses down to pull off a very sexy look, while she looked away from the camera to strike a pose.

 Luyah not only flaunted her beautiful looks but also confidently showed off the cellulite on her buttocks and thighs.

-According to the geotag, the snap was captured in Pearl District Portland, Oregon, while in the caption, Luyah wrote that women should love their booty and legs regardless of the cellulite that they might have.
+In the caption, the model wrote that women should love their booty and legs regardless of the cellulite that they might have.
 She added that the condition is 100 percent natural and even with the marks, a woman’s skin is beautiful the way it is.

+As suggested by the geotag, the snap was captured in the Pearl District, Portland, Oregon.

 Apart from her fans and followers, the snap was also liked by some of Luyah’s fellow models and celebs, including Nicki Andrea and Brittanya Razavi, among others.

-She also informed her fans that the skimpy outfit was from the online clothing brand, Fashion Nova, which is a preferred choice among Instagram models from across the globe.
+She also informed her fans that the sexy outfit was from the online clothing brand, Fashion Nova, which is a preferred choice among Instagram models from across the globe.

-Within an hour of posting, the picture has garnered about 30,000 likes and over 750 comments where fans and followers not only praised the model for her beauty but also appreciated her for accepting her body and encouraging others to do the same.
+Within an hour of posting, the picture has garnered about 30,000 likes and over 750 comments, where fans and followers not only praised the model for her beauty but also appreciated her for accepting her body and encouraging others to do the same.

 “You’re beautiful and everything about you is beautiful,” one of her fans commented on the snap.